jeslynzhou/Pawllywood/README.md

    - We changed the UI design of the home screen: instead of having 2 boxed of ‘pet profile’ and ‘notes’ that need to be swipeable while the labels of the 2 boxed stay still, we put the ‘notes’ component inside the pet profile, and thus, making the ‘pet profile’ labels with the counting stay still.

    - By changing the data type of the picture stored in the database (same as profile screen), we were able to edit, update and edit the pet profile picture.

+### Push Notification

+- **Proposed Feature:** Push notifications to alert users of comments, upvotes, and downvotes on their posts.

+- **Progress:**

+   Notifications are being implemented to inform users when they receive comments, upvotes, or downvotes.

+- **Problems Encountered:**

+   Uncertainty about how to begin implementing push notifications.

+- **Solutions:**

+   Researched through YouTube videos and online resources to find guidance and solutions.

 ### Library (Core)